 |Razors||Glass perfume bottles over 4 oz|

 If you have completed service, the Ninth Judicial Circuit of Florida would greatly appreciate feedback on your experience as a juror.
 To complete and submit the survey please click on this link.
 Juror Exit Survey

 Note: A more court-specific juror video will be shown during orientation.

-Please click to request a postponement/excusal, to check the status of your request, and/or to view your service history.
+Please click to request a deferral/excusal, to check the status of your request, and/or to view your service history.

 Note: Your request to be excused must be approved by a Judge.
 A reasonable effort will be made to notify you if your request has been approved or denied.
 If, however, you do not receive an electronic or telephonic communication from this office, you must report on the assigned date.

 You must call for recorded instructions the evening before your report date to determine if your services will be required.
 Please call anytime after 5:15p.m. at 407-742-2424, (recorder available 24 hours a day).
 If unable to access the telephone recorder, please continue trying or report for jury duty as directed on your summons.
 Your need to have your juror number available when calling the recorder.
 Your juror number is listed on your summons.